Thoughts on Trump's Potential Female Supreme Court Nominees

 3) Britt Grant, who is currently serving on the Georgia Supreme Court and whom Trump nominated to the 11th Circuit Court of Appeals just two months ago, is only 40.
 That is probably too young, especially in view of the fact that Grant had no judicial experience at all until January 2017.
 I think her lack of experience could legitimately be criticized by Democrats, and Trump has no need to open up that line of attack.

 4) Much speculation has centered on Amy Coney Barrett, the Notre Dame law professor whom Trump nominated to the 7th Circuit Court of Appeals last year.
 She was confirmed, amid considerable Democrat Party condemnation, on a 54-42 vote.
 Barrett is controversial because she is a practicing Catholic who has seven children.
 Moreover, in 2003 she wrote an article in which she said that Roe v.
 Wade was “erroneous.”
+[UPDATE: Paul points out that although this has been reported as fact, it isn’t true.
+More fake news.]
 Barrett is 46 years old, more or less the perfect age.
 I agree with many pundits that if Trump nominates a woman for Justice Kennedy’s seat, it will most likely be Barrett.
 Her nomination would trigger a bitter fight centered on the social issues.

 5) That leaves two judges on Trump’s list with strikingly similar backgrounds.
 Allison Eid served on the Colorado Supreme Court until last year, when President Trump nominated her to the 10th Circuit Court of Appeals.
 Her confirmation vote was 56-41.
 Before going on the Colorado Supreme Court, Eid was a professor at the University of Colorado law school.
 As best I can tell, the Left has little ammunition against Judge Eid.